-Raoul, who represents new love, life, going on, after a significant loss – is now in a fight with the phantom/father who has a hold on Christine that’s almost impossible to break.
+Raoul, who represents new love, life, going on, after a significant loss is in a fight with the phantom/father who has a hold on Christine that’s almost impossible to break.
 In Why Have You Brought Me Here, Raoul, Christine shows Raoul she can’t escape.
 Not yet.
-Her phantom/father is too powerfully here/there, just as The Phantom Of The Opera is – inside her mind.
+Her phantom/father is too powerfully here/there, just as The Phantom Of The Opera is, inside her mind.

 Christine’s terrified of the enormity of her sadness.
-She’s drawn into darkness to try to avoid it.
+She’s drawn into darkness, to avoid it.
 The Phantom, by forcing Christine to sing his beautiful music, turns away from the sadness and trauma of his lonely life, too.
 Yet, the sadness is never truly gone, even for those seduced into a dark, depressive retreat.
 Some stay in that deadened place.
 Others, finally, are able to grieve.

 Christine is pulled in two different directions.
 In All I Ask Of You, she longs for Raoul’s love, needs his reassurance that he’ll love her “every waking moment” and won’t leave her.
 Yet, the Phantom has his stronghold.
 Presenting himself as her friend and protector from the “light of day” – from feeling her sadness and fear of loss.
 It’s a terrible battle.